-- 1. Understand all the fundamental components about electrical Engineering and Electronics Engineering. - 2.
+- 1. Students will understand all the fundamental components about electrical Engineering and Electronics Engineering. - 2.
 Make electrical connections by wires of appropriate ratings. - 3.
-Know the usage of common electrical and electronic measuring instruments. - 4.
-Explain the basic characteristics of transformers and electrical machines. - 5.
-Describe the characteristics of DC shunt generator - 6.
-Perform the brake test on DC shunt motor.
+Understand the usage of common electrical and electronic measuring instruments. - 4.
+Understand the basic characteristics of transformers and electrical machines.